Last Updated on August 3, 2023 by user

 If converting Fahrenheit to Celsius, subtract 30 and then divide by 2.

 80° – 30 and divided by 2 = 25?

 The reason that this is a close estimate is that the actual formula requires multiplying by 1.8 and adding 32.

 This hack is really just a quick estimate.
-Your child can use it when traveling or for double-checking their answers on a test actually make sense!
+Your child can use it when traveling or to double-check that their answers on a test actually make sense!

-So, this one’s likely not a math hack that your child is going to use on a test.
+So, this one’s likely not a math hack your child will use on a test.